SeanVowles/symfony-docker-template/README.md

 Now we can install Symfony

-* Get the symfony cli installed on the container using curl
+* Get the symfony binary (cli) installed on the container using curl
-* mv the symfony cli to the /usr directory (make it globally available)
+* mv the symfony binary to the /usr directory (make it globally available)
 * install symfony ...
-This example will go for the minimal install
+This example will go for the minimal install.
+For more options go to the [symfony docs](https://symfony.com/doc/current/setup.html, "The symfony installation docs")

 ```
 curl -sS https://get.symfony.com/cli/installer | bash